celest-dev/website/docs/functions/http-requests.md

 ## Next steps

 You have now learned about the conventions that Celest uses when passing data between your backend and your Flutter application, in addition to the format of the request/response and the HTTP response codes supported.
-With this knowledge, know know how to connect to your Celest Functions directly using HTTP calls if you are not using a Flutter app.
+With this knowledge, you now know how to connect to your Celest Functions directly using HTTP calls if you are not using a Flutter app.